USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

     ## #   bf_max <dbl>, sqrt_bf <dbl>, n2o <dbl>, n2o_eq <dbl>, no3 <dbl>,
     ## #   no3_cat <ord>, and abbreviated variable names 1: surftemp, 2: log_surftemp

-A second dataframe, including only the second visit observations, was constructed below.
-These data were later used as a “test set” to assess the out-of-sample fit of the model developed on the first-visit or training data.
+A second data frame including only the second visit observations was constructed below.
+These data were later used as a “test set” to assess the out-of-sample performance of the model developed on the first-visit or “training set”.

 ``` r
 load("C:/Users/rmartin/OneDrive - Environmental Protection Agency (EPA)/Documents/AE_Reservoirs/DissolvedGasNla/modelFiles/dg.rda")